Exploring Freeze-out and Freeze-in Dark Matter via Effective Froggatt-Nielsen Theory: Direct detection

 We illustrate the current most stringent bounds from direct detection experiments such as XENONnT~\cite{XENON:2023sxq} (in magenta) and LZ~\cite{LZ:2022ufs} (in blue), while the future projections of LZ~\cite{LZ:2018qzl} and DARWIN~\cite{DARWIN:2016hyl} are also shown in dashed blue and dashed purple.
 The light blue region at the top is excluded by LZ.
 The light-yellow region covering the lower half of the plot corresponds to the neutrino fog.
 The solid yellow line represents the traditional neutrino floor taken from the APPEC report~\cite{Billard:2021uyg}.
 The dashed yellow line draws the boundary of the neutrino fog, which has been discussed in detail in~\cite{OHare:2021utq}.
 Compared to the traditional neutrino floor, this definition of neutrino fog does not rely on arbitrary choices of experimental exposure and energy threshold and, thus, is conservative.

 Both the tree-level scalar exchange and the box diagram contribute to the spin-independent scattering.
 In principle, we should combine their amplitudes and compute the total spin-independent cross section.
 However, the box diagram depends on the pseudoscalar mass $m_a$ and is constrained by the low energy data, whereas the scalar exchange does not.
 Therefore, we show the two corresponding cross sections separately to better understand the parametric dependence.
 In Fig.~\ref{fig:DD}, the scalar exchange (red band) is in between the two box diagram contributions for $m_a = 10\,$GeV (green band) and $m_a = 100\,$GeV (cyan band).
 In other words, for a 10 GeV pseudosalar, the box diagram overwhelms the scalar exchange and dominates the cross section.
 On the contrary, for a pseudoscalar at 100 GeV or higher, the scalar exchange supersedes the box-diagram contribution and dominates.
+Interestingly, for pseudoscalar mass around 30 to 40 GeV, a cancellation between the scalar exchange and the box diagram can happen for DM masses in the range of $\mathcal{O}(100\,\text{GeV})$ -- $ \mathcal{O}(\text{TeV})$, due to the negative sign arising in the loop integral $C_{S,q^j}$.

-As a result, the direct detection constraints on the parameter space of our model for $m_a \geq \mathcal{O}(100)\,$GeV come mainly from the scalar exchange, where the current observed limits disfavor DM masses from a few hundred GeV up to 1\,TeV.
+In summary, the direct detection constraints on the parameter space of our model for $m_a \geq \mathcal{O}(100)\,$GeV come mainly from the scalar exchange, where the current observed limits disfavor DM masses from a few hundred GeV up to 1\,TeV.
 The actual value of the exclusion depends on $\lambda_\phi$.
 The next-generation direct detection experiments may further probe the TeV mass range for our DM candidate.
 On the other hand, if the mass of the pseudoscalar is $\mathcal{O}(10)\,$GeV, then the low-energy data provide the most stringent constraints, excluding DM masses below a few TeV.
 Moreover, as illustrated by the darker green region, the parameter space allowed for $m_a \sim \mathcal{O}(10)\,$GeV is entirely inside the neutrino fog.
 Future DM detection experiments with directional sensitivity~\cite{Vahsen:2021gnb,OHare:2020lva} may be able to probe this scenario.